 An amaryllis usually has 4 flowers on top of a 12″ – 24″ stem.
 The blooms, when they emerge, are large and vibrant and last for several weeks indoors making this a great present.
-Bright red is the traditional color, presumable because it’s “Christmassy” but the flowers can range from white (which we love) to pale pink to the deepest red.
+Bright red is the traditional color, presumable because it’s festive for the holidays but the flowers can range from white (which we love) to pale pink to the deepest red.

-A pot – choose a decorative one if you’re going to be giving the eventual plant as a gift.
-Make sure it has good drainage, because a waterlogged amaryllis won’t grow.
+- A pot – choose a decorative one if you’re going to be giving the eventual plant as a gift.
+Make sure it has good drainage because waterlogged amaryllis won’t grow.
 There’s an art to picking the right sized pot.
 Make sure it’s about 2″ broader than the bulb to give the roots room to grow and to give this rather tall plant some stability.
-However don’t choose a pot much bigger than that because amaryllis bulbs like to feel crowded in order to bloom.
+However, don’t choose a pot much bigger than that because amaryllis bulbs like to feel crowded in order to bloom.

-Once the stalk grows and the buds are there, rotate the pot every few days to encourage an even growth of flowers and a straight stem.
+- Once the stalk grows and the buds are there, rotate the pot every few days to encourage even growth of flowers and a straight stem.

-Getting your plant to flower at the right time
+Getting your plant to bloom at the right time

 If your amaryllis is being slow there are some tricks to speeding it up.
 The warmer the temperature the quicker it will grow so raising the temperature of the room is one way to accomplish this although a more practical (and economical solution) is to water the plant with warm water.
 You can also provide more heat to the bottom of the pot by putting it on a propagation mat or even on top of a warm (not hot) household appliance.
 Slow your blooms down by keeping your pot in a cooler (but not cold) spot in the house.

 That’s really all there is to it!

 Oh and one more thing… After your amaryllis has flowered, don’t throw it out or consign it to the compost heap.
 It’s a perennial and will flower again next year.